thoughtbot/dotfiles/README.md

 vim Configurations
 ------------------

-Similarly to the zsh configuration directory as described above, vim automatically loads all files in the `~/dotfiles-local/vim/plugin` directory.
+Like the zsh configuration directory described above, vim automatically loads all files in the `~/dotfiles-local/vim/plugin` directory.
 This does not have the same `pre` or `post` subdirectory support that our `zshrc` has.